DNWMNCR/JavaForSmallTeams/style/90_prefer_immutable_objects.md

 }
 ```

-The call here to `withAnInt` achieves nothing as the return value is not stored.
-Most likely the programmer intended to write
+The call here to `withAnInt` achieves nothing because the return value is not stored.
+Most likely, the programmer intended to write:

 ```java
 public Bar doThings(Bar bar) {